-Bad breath is known in the dental world as halitosis.
-This condition affects everyone at some point.
-Thankfully, no matter how many first impressions may have been ruined with bad breath, there are simple steps to drastically reduce halitosis, if not completely eliminate it.
+Bad breath, also known in the dental world as halitosis, is a condition that affects everyone at some point in their life.
+Thankfully, no matter how many first impressions may have been ruined with bad breath, we will share with you a few simple steps to drastically reduce halitosis, if not completely eliminate it.

 Symptoms

-You know that you have bad breath if you can clear a 75 maximum occupancy room with a hearty “hello.”
-Before this happens, you can check your breath by cupping your hand over your mouth and nose and exhaling from the back of your throat.
-This is where most bad breath originates.
-If this exhale causes you to lose a little bit of respect for yourself, then it’s time to do something about it.
+You know that you have bad breath if you can clear a large room with a hearty “hello.”
+Before this happens, you can check your breath by cupping your hand over your mouth and nose and exhaling from the back of your throat, where most bad breath originates.
+If this exhale causes you to lose a offends yourself, then it’s time to do something about it, before it offends your family and friends.
 Before we find a solution, let’s learn more about halitosis.

 Causes

-Halitosis has multiple causes, which come to no surprise to anyone who’s been on the receiving end of morning breath after it’s mixed with a cup of coffee!
+There can be multiple causes for Halitosis, which is no surprise to anyone who’s been on the receiving end of morning breath after it’s mixed with a cup of coffee!

-The morning time is a trigger for most people to experience bad breath.
-The flow of saliva nearly stops while we sleep, which causes a buildup of bacteria in the mouth.
-Brushing away the bacteria in the morning is helpful.
-Remember to brush your tongue!
+For most people, morning is often the time most people experience bad breath.
+When the flow of saliva nearly stops while we sleep, a buildup of bacteria in the mouth can be the end result.
+Brushing away the bacteria in the morning is helpful. brushing your tongue can works wonders also!

 Certain foods can make our mouths smell.
 Think onions!
 Some foods, like garlic, are absorbed into our blood stream and exhaled through our lungs.
 All the toothpaste in the world can’t cover this smell.
 Engaging in some activity to make yourself sweat might help speed along the process.